 Please note: Some groups may have different limits for the prior authorization requirement.
 In that situation, Blue Cross of Idaho may request you to obtain prior authorization for individual or group therapy that does not include medication management services after the visit limit specified in their contract.

-II.
 Intensive Outpatient Therapy (IOP) - requires prior authorization

 IOP therapy includes planned, structured, service provision of at least three hours per day, three days per week and a minimum of nine hours total per week, designed to address a mental or substance related disorder.
 Services provided could include group, individual and family psychotherapy or psycho-educational services and adjunctive services such as medical monitoring and nutrition.
 Intensive outpatient services are more intensive than traditional outpatient services but less intensive than partial hospitalization.